Dalas121/Heir_2_The_Throne/README.md

 	- if the orcs were defeated beforehand, it's just Li'sar vs Konrad

 S28 The Lost General (unassigned)
-- TBD difficulty, Rewards: Naga Fighter, Troll Whelp (can advance to Troll Shaman)
+- TBD difficulty, Rewards: companion Chantal.
+Emo and stuff
 - troll shamans create fire.
 Undead lionel is seeking the sceptre of fire.

 S29 Knalga (unassigned)